urbit/urbit.org-reloaded/content/docs/azimuth/azimuth.md

 ## Arvo vs. Azimuth

 Urbit is a project, not a single computer system.
 It has multiple components:
-Arvo, the operating system; and Azimuth, the identity system.
+Arvo, the operating system, and Azimuth, the identity system.
 Let's compare them.

 **Arvo** is an operating system that provides the software for a personal